Skip to content

 1. Preheat oven to 400 degrees.

-2. In large bowl, combine self-rising cornmeal mix, sugar (if using), yellow corn kernels, sharp cheddar cheese, jarred diced jalapeno peppers, 2 eggs (beaten), and buttermilk.
+2. In large bowl, combine self-rising cornmeal mix, self-rising flour (sifted, spooned and leveled), sugar (if using), yellow corn kernels, jarred diced jalapeno peppers, chopped white onions (if using), one large egg (beaten), and buttermilk.

 3. Stir until well combined.
 Set aside.

-4. Grease 9" cast iron skillet (or other bake ware) with vegetable oil.
-On top of stove, heat greased skillet over low-medium heat... until oil is sizzling hot (but not smoking).
+4. Grease 9" cast iron skillet (or other bakeware) with vegetable oil.
+Over low-medium heat on top of stove, heat greased skillet until oil is sizzling hot (but not smoking).
+Watch closely to prevent burning.

 6. Turn heat off.
 Carefully pour batter into hot greased skillet.
 Smooth evenly with back of spoon.